Kawrl/gender_evaluation_project/README.md

 As of 2022-01-17, the only code available is the one for setting up the data frames used for the models and the analyses, and also some preprocessing.

+To run the script, simply run the `make_dataset.py` and it should eventually save the processed data as a .csv-file named `full_set.csv`.
+(This assumes you have the required data stored as adviced below.)

 The actual .csv files are not uploaded, since they are not meant to be public.
 The necessary files for running the scripts are:

 - 'genusuppdelad-kursstatistik.csv',